webplatform/docs/javascript/statements/break/index.md

  }

  // Output: 1234567891011121314
+}}{{Single Example
+|Language=JavaScript
-In the following code, the break statement refers to the for loop that is preceded by the <code>Inner:</code> statement.
+|Description=In the following code, the break statement refers to the for loop that is preceded by the <code>Inner:</code> statement.
 When <code>j</code> is equal to 24, the break statement causes the program flow to exit that loop.
 The numbers 21 through 23 print on each line.

- Outer:
+|Code= Outer:
  for (var i = 1; i &lt;= 10; i++) {
      document.write ("&lt;br /&gt;");
      document.write ("i: " + i);